Magic is not an artform.

 When we perform magic, most of us don’t consider whether magic is an artform.
 Most magicians focus solely on whether or not the spectator is enjoying what they see.
 So why is it useful to question whether magic is an artform?
 Do theoretical questions like this benefit our practice and performance?

 Thank you for reading this essay.
 I guess it’s not really an essay, just a collection of thoughts.
 I haven’t got any grand conclusions here for you but hopefully you found it interesting to read.
 If you have any comments or ideas relating to the above, please do email them to me.
-If you’re interested on reading more about this topic, I have a book coming out, on magic, art, experience and reality.
-You can subscribe to receive a one-off email when it’s released at magicdoesntexist.com.A huge thanks to everyone who discussed aspects of the above with me and pointed me in new directions, including but not limited to Joe, Rosie, Alex, Maj, Peter, Mahmoud, Manuel, Roger, Matt, Joey and Wee Dave.
+Below you can subscribe to be notified about updates on my writing; I have some books coming out soon that I'd love for you to check out.A huge thanks to everyone who discussed aspects of the above with me and pointed me in new directions, including but not limited to Joe, Rosie, Alex, Maj, Peter, Mahmoud, Manuel, Roger, Matt, Joey and Wee Dave.